 Applications are evaluated based on

-It is possible to apply for up to two specialities.
-Student candidates who wish to apply for more than one speciality will have to write one motivation letter that has to explain their motivation for studying both specialities.
+It is possible to apply for up to two specialities (please see the list of available specialities here).
+Applicant who wishes to apply for more than one speciality will have to write only one motivation letter which has to explain their study motivation for both specialities.
 They have to write a separate essay (or, in the case of Classical philology, produce a translation with a commentary) and also take a separate oral exam for each speciality they are applying for.

 The following information applies to international students and Estonian students who graduated abroad.
 Estonian applicants should apply via National Admission Information Systems (SAIS).
 Further information in Estonian.